walterisbrown/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 Cargill Award is awarded to all of the Senior Champions.

 #### POULIN FEEDS AWARD
-This award is donated each year to the Breed Champion in each of the dairy breeds for Addison County 4-H members.
+This award is donated each year to the Grand Champion in each of the dairy breeds for Addison County 4-H members.

 #### JOYCE & FRANCIS HAGGARTY AWARD